Diffuse neutrino flux from relativistic reconnection in AGN coronae: Diffuse neutrino flux calculation

 \subsection{AGN mock catalog}

-To calculate the neutrino emission from a population of AGN, both the X-ray luminosity and the black hole mass of each source are required.
-For this purpose, we used the simulated AGN sample of \cite{georgakakis_forward_2020}, which provides the 2–10 keV X-ray luminosity\footnote{This is extrapolated to the 0.1$-$100 keV range of the corona model assuming a photon index of 2.} and the stellar mass $M_*$ of the host galaxy.
-This is assigned to a black hole mass according to the redshift-independent relation $M =2 \cdot 10^{-3} M_*$ \citep{marconi_relation_2003}, and translates to a current sheet dimension $L = 12 \, r_{\rm g}(M)$.
-The catalog is constructed using the X-ray luminosity function (XLF) of \cite{2014ApJ...786..104U} as described in appendix~\ref{appB}.
+To calculate the neutrino emission from a population of AGNs, the X-ray luminosity and the black hole mass of each source are required.
+For this purpose, we used the simulated AGN sample of \cite{georgakakis_forward_2020}, which provides the 2–10 keV X-ray luminosity\footnote{This is extrapolated to the 0.1$-$100 keV range of the corona model, assuming a photon index $s_{\rm x}$ of two.
+We discuss the impact of $s_{\rm x}$ in App. \ref{App:Slopes}.} and the stellar mass ($M_*$) of the host galaxy.
+This $M_*$ is assigned to a black hole mass according to the redshift-independent relation $M =2 \cdot 10^{-3} M_*$ \citep{marconi_relation_2003}, and it translates to a current sheet dimension, $L = 12 \, r_{\rm g}(M)$.
+The catalog was constructed using the X-ray luminosity function of \cite{2014ApJ...786..104U} as described in Appendix~\ref{appB}.